karinbhandari007/alerts-example/README.md

 To run the project locally:

 - Clone this repo
-- `npm run install` to install all req'd dependencies
+- `npm install` to install all req'd dependencies
-- `npm run start` to start the local server (this project uses create-react-app)
+- `npm start` to start the local server (this project uses create-react-app)

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.